Adyen/adyen-commercetools/extension/docs/UpdateAmountAndExtendAuthorisation.md

 #### 3. Amount updates request

-To update the amount from the make payment request, [set `amountUpdatesRequest` custom field](https://docs.commercetools.com/http-api-projects-payments#update-payment).
+To update the amount from the create session request, [set `amountUpdatesRequest` custom field](https://docs.commercetools.com/http-api-projects-payments#update-payment).
 This field should contain the fields as described in the Adyen documentation.
 Be aware that `amount` is the sum of the current amount + additional amount.
-Additionally, it must contain `paymentPspReference` field. `paymentPspReference` field contains `pspReference` from the pre-authorisation response (e.g. from `makePaymentResponse` or `submitAdditionalPaymentDetailsResponse`).
+Additionally, it must contain `paymentPspReference` field. `paymentPspReference` field contains `pspReference` from the pre-authorisation response (e.g. from `interactionInterface` field of created payment`).
 How such response could look like see [the previous point](#2-authorize-the-payment).

 <details>
 <summary>An example of payment setCustomField action for amountUpdatesRequest.</summary>